Tetramethyl acetyloctahydronaphthalenes: Production

-Chemical Summary
+Chemical summary

 OTNE is the abbreviation for the fragrance material with Chemical Abstract Service (CAS) numbers 68155-66-8, 54464-57-2 and 68155-67-9 and EC List number 915-730-3.
+The commercial product comprises more than twenty isomeric ketones.
+The dominant isomer, often designated as the beta isomer, makes up most of the mixture yet is nearly odourless.
+The characteristic scent instead comes from a minor constituent, the gamma isomer, commonly known as Arborone, which typically represents only a few percent of the mixture.
 It is a multi-constituent isomer mixture containing: